 A special guardianship order (SGO) is a private law order made under section 14A(1) of the Children Act 1989 (ChA 1989) that appoints one or more individuals to be a child's special guardian.
 An SGO confers parental responsibility on the special guardian.

-SGO's have been described as a 'half-way house' between residence orders (now a child arrangements order regulating a child's living arrangements), and adoption orders.
+When they were introduced SGO's were described as a 'half-way house' between residence orders (now a child arrangements order regulating a child's living arrangements), and adoption orders.

 An SGO is an alternative to adoption in cases where adoption may not be the best solution for a child who cannot live with their birth parents such as older children in long-term care who might wish to retain some legal ties with their birth families and who don't want to be adopted.